 The toughest part of the project was erecting the two greenhouses.
 None of us had ever built one before, not even MDL’s heavy equipment operator Dakota Pelly who is now the go to expert.

-Thanks to the supreme generosity of Norm Eygenraam at Multi Shelter Solutions and the awesome efforts of the beautiful Regional Multicultural Youth Council (RMYC) including two super cool researchers visiting from Manitoba and Saskatchewan, Darrien Morton and Kelley Bird-Naytowhow, the whole process was more celebration than work.
+Thanks to the supreme generosity of Norm Eygenraam at Multi Shelter Solutions and help from the Regional Multicultural Youth Council members, and two super cool researchers visiting from Manitoba and Saskatchewan, Darrien Morton and Kelley Bird-Naytowhow, the whole process was more celebration than work.

 The beginnings of an Indigenous food security complex!